YuanpengHou/ElectroShop/README.md

 MONGO_URI = your mongodb uri
 JWT_SECRET = 'abc123'
 PAYPAL_CLIENT_ID = your paypal client id

+Change the values to what you want
 ```

+## Available Scripts

+In the project directory, you can run:

 ### Install Dependencies (frontend & backend)